 Amish Cup Cheese (church cheese spread)

 - sauce pan (linked below)

 - 1 lb. white American cheese (full fat) *see note below recipe card

-- Place cheese in a medium saucepan.
-Add water then melt on med-low heat, stirring constantly.
+- Place American cheese in a medium saucepan.
+Add water, then melt on med-low heat, stirring frequently.
 Stir in the baking soda and salt and continue stirring until no lumps remain.

-This Cup cheese pairs beautifully with my Whole wheat bread recipe.
+This Cup cheese also pairs beautifully with my Whole wheat bread recipe.